RSVP For This Event

 WHAT YOU NEED TO KNOW:

-– Bring a main dish to share.
-This is a potluck.
+– A dish to share.

-– Bring your own dishware (plate, utensils, etc).
+– Your own dishware (plate, utensils, etc).

-– Bring lawn chairs or a picnic blanket.
+– A lawn chair or picnic blanket.